Centipede vs Silverfish: How to tell the difference?

 Centipede vs. Silverfish legs

-One of the main differences between a centipede vs. silverfish is the legs.
-You can distinguish between the two by looking at the legs.
+One of the main differences between a centipede vs silverfish is their legs.
+You can distinguish between the two by examining their legs.
 For example, a house centipede has almost 30 legs, whereas a silverfish has only about six legs.
-A silverfish is an insect that explains the six legs, whereas centipedes are arthropods closely related to insects but aren’t actual insects.
+A silverfish is an insect, which explains the six legs, whereas centipedes are arthropods closely related to insects but aren’t actual insects.

-Most people get confused with the two rear legs of female centipedes, similar to what silverfish have.
+Most people get confused by the two rear legs of female centipedes, which are similar to what silverfish have.
 But centipedes have much longer legs compared to silverfish.
-Silverfish have three appendages that might look like legs extending from the abdomen for sensing purposes.
+Silverfish have three appendages that might look like legs extending from the abdomen, which they use for sensing purposes.

 Body